 As I would learn through both Land of Talk’s songs and these experiences, life was an endless possibility for love.
 In a May 2016 blog post, I had this to say about how love works in Land of Talk songs, particularly at one moment in their Baby’s All Right show: “Three songs into the set, Land of Talk performed a new song called ‘Spirit’ (or maybe ‘Spiritual’?).
 The most repeated line in the song is a poignant one: ‘How you gonna live if you can’t love?’
 Thematically, while many Land of Talk songs have been about romantic relationships (‘Got A Call’ is possibly the most heart wrenching one), they have also written songs about friendship and fucking (‘All My Friends’), and about being broke creatives (‘Sea Foam’).
 Love in Land of Talk songs is an expansive canvas on which to navigate the always swinging pendulum of connectivity and isolation.
 Sometimes words are inadequate; sometimes sounds can express feelings the way that words cannot.
 Land of Talk’s guitar-bass-drums format has always worked well for this, interweaving—and at times accentuating—Powell’s vocals.
 At two minutes into the song, Powell drags out their vocal delivery of a word that’s indecipherable from the recording (although Powell, like Austra’s Katie Stelmanis, seems to be a songwriter who writes as much for how words sound as they do for lyrical content—so perhaps this is intentional).
 At 3:33, the instruments begin to layer on top of one another; it is here that the effect of having a second guitar and more bass via the keyboards/synths is felt.
 The sounds keep building, building, building on one another until the drums bring the song to a crashing halt.
 There is no clear love object in ‘Spirit,’ leaving it open to interpretation.
 How you gonna live if you can’t love someone or something or (most especially) yourself?”

-It is now only that it’s four years later—and I’ve loved three people romantically in that time—that I fully understand what this means.
+It is now only that it’s four years later—and I’ve loved four people romantically in that time—that I fully understand what this means.

 On February 25th, Land of Talk released “Weight of That Weekend,” the first single from the band’s upcoming album Indistinct Conversations.
 While I was out parading in the streets for Mardi Gras and about to sexually connect with someone to whom I had felt drawn for an entire year, Powell released a heavy track with an even heavier press release.
 As they write, “I was so sick of carrying all this weight that wasn’t mine to bear.
 So sick of being owned by all of this… I grew so sick of suffering and being slowed-down by this weight.
 The song is a prayer for a lightness of being.
 A prayer for capital ‘L’ Love.”
 When I put the song on the next day, it momentarily shook me out of the giddy sex high that I would soon return to and remain in for the next few weeks, until COVID hit.
 After beginning with a few quick guitar strums, Powell forcefully sings, “Always coming at me from a different angle/ Making me think I don’t understand/ How I’m feeling/ Till the feeling that I get out of hand.”
 God, on how many registers these lines immediately resonated.
 As someone who was told by my parents—and then multiple future romantic partners—that I was “too emotional,” Powell didn’t need to say any more for me to surmise where they were going.
 Listening to this song on February 26th, what struck me most was how Powell ends the song with the lines: “This is a prayer for love/ This is a prayer for love/ Cause I’m not sleeping.”
 Somehow, we keep giving and giving, no matter how many times we’ve been disappointed in sex and/or in love.
 Somehow, we keep opening up, believing that we will be met in our vulnerability.
 And, somehow, we emotionally take and take on until the figurative weight literally crushes us.
 And then we do it all over again.
 Where “Speak to Me Bones” is the fuck off, “Weight of That Weekend” is the examination of the emotional and psychic costs of when we feel that our lines have been crossed.